Skip to content

 const vitest = await startVitest('test')

-await vitest?.close()
+await vitest.close()

 startVitest function returns Vitest instance if tests can be started.
-It returns undefined, if one of the following occurs:

 If watch mode is enabled and the terminal supports TTY, Vitest will register console shortcuts.